 “It's a figure of speech, IANN.
 It means, let's get started.”

 “Yes, sir.
 Canopy locked and sealed, gangway disengaged and clear, cradle ready to deploy to launch position on your mark.”

 The ship started to moved sideways across the launchpad, the mouth-like opening of the launch tunnel a black maw before him.

 “Navigation, control surfaces, power and thruster management online and green,” continued IANN.

 “Close the breach.”

 The cradle lowered and the breach closed pushing them forward into the darkness of the launch tube.
-A sound like air escaping under pressure sounded and a sudden solid thud vibrated through the fuselage, sealing them in.
+A sound like air escaping under pressure and a sudden solid thud vibrated through the fuselage, sealing them in.

 “Elan Control, this is Sabre requesting launch clearance.”

 The recognisable voice of Beckett drawled easily in his ears, “Launch parameters are all green.
 Clearance granted.
 Have a good flight captain.
 Flight, proceed with the launch.”

 Another voice cut in, this one more anonymous, female.
 The duty flight control officer.
 “Sabre, this is Flight.
 Launch in 5,” he relaxed into the seat making sure his back was straight, arms rested by his side and away from the controls, head up and eyes focused dead ahead.